microsoft/SynapseML/website/docs/features/http/about.md

 ## Schema

 This library adds Spark types that faithfully represent the HTTP protocol for requests and responses.
-MMLSpark provides several ways to create these objects from the apache HTTP core library, and from a set of case classes.
+SynapseML provides several ways to create these objects from the apache HTTP core library, and from a set of case classes.